-SHRI SHAH NAWAZ KHAN: She also complained of the noise which the hawkers make at nights -distrnefe[TM]~ (3u^Uwu"-~fl of the General Managers of Railways for necessary action, but the noise cannot be eliminated completely.
+SHRI SHAH NAWAZ KHAN: bringing this complaint to the notice of the General Managers of Railways for necessary action, but the noise cannot be eliminated completely.
 We will try to reduce it, but even at night a certain amount of hawking happens to be essential.